backendkolawole/drf-taskmanager-api/README.md

 }
 ```

-**POST /api/accounts/login**
+**POST [project_url]/login**

-Call this endpoint to log in a user.
+Call this endpoint to log in as a user.
 Use the authentication token in future calls to identify the user.

 - Payload